Cokile/CCTextFieldEffects/README.md

 @property (strong, nonatomic) KaedeTextField *kaedeTextField;

 //...
-self.kaedeTextField = [[kaedeTextField alloc] initWithFrame:<#CGRect#>];
+// Recommended frame height is around 56. self.kaedeTextField = [[kaedeTextField alloc] initWithFrame:<#CGRect#>];

+// The placeholder should not be too long,
-self.kaedeTextField.placeholder = <#NSString#>;
+// or it will not be fulliy displayed after the text field obtains focus. self.kaedeTextField.placeholder = <#NSString#>;

 // The size of the placeholder label relative to the font size of the text field, default value is 0.8